-5.7.1.
-Detention Ponds
+5.7.1.Detention Ponds5.7.1.1.Description

 Detention ponds are basins that temporarily store runoff and control release rates.
 Detention ponds may be designed to drain completely between storm events, or designed as a combination water quality treatment and flow control facility.
-The combination of water quality treatment and flow control functions is summarized in Section 5.8.9.
+The combination of water quality treatment and flow control facility in Section 5.8.9.